m3z0id/GunGame/README.md

 # GunGame

-A Minecraft GunGame plugin for Spigot 1.18.2+, featuring level-based kits, a configurable shop, and player statistics tracking.
+A Minecraft GunGame plugin for Paper, featuring level-based kits, a configurable shop, and player statistics tracking.

 ## Features